CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name: Morteza Khojasteh
+- Your Name:
-- Your City: Manchester
+- Your City:
-- Your Slack Name: Morteza Khojasteh
+- Your Slack Name:

 # Homework Details

-- Module: GitHub
+- Module:
-- Week: 1
+- Week: